 The authorities that the MFS is operating under in generating this Emergency Order do not provide penalty provisions.
 Although any non compliant wood could be confiscated, for this initial year our intention is to continue to focus our efforts on increasing awareness and education, rather than strict enforcement.

 However, there are federal regulations and federal penalties for movement of regulated wood products (including firewood) from areas under federal quarantine.
-Examples of such areas include the Worcester and Boston Mass ALB infestations and any of the EAB infested sites.
+Examples of such areas include the Massachusetts, New York and Ohio Asian longhorned beetle infestations and any of the emerald ash borer infested areas.

 Who will be responsible for enforcement?